reactjs/react.dev/content/blog/2018-03-27-update-on-async-rendering.md

 `embed:update-on-async-rendering/definition-getderivedstatefromprops.js`

-The new static `getDerivedStateFromProps` lifecycle is invoked after a component is instantiated as well as when it receives new props.
+The new static `getDerivedStateFromProps` lifecycle is invoked after a component is instantiated as well as before it is re-rendered.
 It can return an object to update `state`, or `null` to indicate that the new `props` do not require any `state` updates.

 Together with `componentDidUpdate`, this new lifecycle should cover all use cases for the legacy `componentWillReceiveProps`.

+>Note:
+>
+>Both the older `componentWillReceiveProps` and the new `getDerivedStateFromProps` methods make your components complex and often lead to bugs.
+We published another blog post explaining **[simpler alternatives to derived state](/blog/2018/06/07/you-probably-dont-need-derived-state.html)** which work better for the majority of cases.

 ### New lifecycle: `getSnapshotBeforeUpdate`